-In March 2021, various regional and United Nations bodies will convene – mostly virtually – to continue their oversight of States’ implementation of their human rights commitments.
+In March 2021, various regional and United Nations bodies are meeting – mostly virtually – to continue their oversight and monitoring of human rights conditions.
 The regional bodies in session will include the European Committee of Social Rights, Inter-American Commission on Human Rights and its counterpart Court, the Human Rights Council, and the UN human rights treaty bodies focused on civil and political rights; economic, social and cultural rights; discrimination against women; and the rights of persons with disabilities.
 The Commission on the Status of Women will also convene for its annual session.
 For more information on each of the bodies mentioned, visit the Courts & Monitoring Bodies section of the IJRC Online Resource Hub.

 The COVID-19 pandemic continues to impact the scheduling and format of supranational human rights bodies’ sessions and other activities.
 For example, the United Nations special procedure mandate holders have mostly suspended their country visits, and no visits are scheduled for March 2021.

 The IJRC monthly overviews have detailed these changes, beginning in April 2020.
 For an overview of the initial changes in human rights oversight caused by the pandemic, see our July 2020 post on OpenGlobalRights.
 To view human rights bodies’ past and future activities, visit the IJRC Hearings & Sessions Calendar.